 Cheese is also an essential ingredient in lasagna, yet not all can offer a great taste enhancement for the dish.
 Only a few cheese varieties that can be served in lasagna.
 Adding the wrong one might inadvertently ruin your dish.

 Thanks to the variety in components (herbs, cheese, veggies, flat noodles, and tomato sauce), the dish offers a slight sourness, a mild, meaty taste, with the highlighted touch from herbs.
 All the flavors can be balanced with the mild starchy taste of lasagne.

-To create the dish, they use the technique to layer lasagna by placing the ingredients in a disposable pan, following the order: meat sauce (ragu) – flat noodles (lasagne sheets) – white sauce (bechamel).
+You can use different techniques to layer your lasagna.
+The most familiar is by placing the ingredients according to the order: meat sauce (ragu) – flat noodles (lasagne sheets) – white sauce (bechamel).
 Repeat, and make sure the last one is bechamel and cheese.